 During the procedure, a thin vertical sleeve shape in the stomach is created using a stapling device, and the remainder of the stomach is removed.
 The sleeve is typically about the size of a banana.
 This procedure limits the amount of food intake and helps you feel full much more quickly.
 It allows for normal digestion and absorption.
 Food consumed passes through the digestive tract normally allowing it to be fully absorbed in the body.
 Patients can usually return to normal activities within a couple of weeks and are fully recovered within about three weeks.

-Laparoscopic sleeve gastrectomy can be the first step before a gastric bypass procedure or it can be a single procedure for weight loss.
+Laparoscopic sleeve gastrectomy can be the first step before a gastric bypass procedure in very high risk patients, or it can be a single procedure for weight loss for the majority of patients.
 If a sleeve gastrectomy were used as part of a two-step procedure, the first step would be to create the smaller stomach sleeve shape.
 In time, another procedure would be done in which the surgeon attaches a section of the small intestine directly to the stomach pouch.
 This allows digested food to bypass a portion of the small intestine.
 Doing this enables your body to absorb fewer calories, in addition to limiting the amount of food intake.
 Some patients may not be able to tolerate both procedures at once.
 Therefore, this two-step process is sometimes advised.

 If you’re considering sleeve gastrectomy surgery, we encourage you to schedule an appointment with a trained bariatric surgeon at The Bariatric Surgery Center of Excellence by calling (888) 391-0182.
 You’ll learn about surgical options and you will encounter bariatric staff members who will support you before and after your surgery.
 There’s no better place to get surgical weight loss information.